This article was originally published March 17, 2022, and was updated May 11, 2026, to reflect the most recent information.

 UMGC’s Dedication to Veterans

+During National Military Appreciation Month, and every month, UMGC acknowledges the achievements and dedication of all military servicemembers.
 To further your career, you may want or need to pursue additional education.
-While you can use military education benefits such as Post 9-11 GI Bill® benefits at numerous educational institutions, not all universities are the same.
 At UMGC, we provide many benefits and support services for veterans, such as:

 - Turning Military Experience into Credits: UMGC offers credit for the skills you acquired in the service and education completed at military service schools.

-- Helping You Maximize Your Housing Allowance: Knowing which chapter benefits apply to you and the best way to apply them is critical.
+- Helping You Understand Your VA Education Chapter Benefit and Housing Allowance: Knowing which chapter benefits apply to you and the best way to apply them is critical.

 - Offering Career-Relevant Programs and Courses: Different career fields and jobs require different levels of education.
 UMGC has a range of options, including certificates, associate degrees, bachelor’s degrees, and graduate degrees, that can help prepare you to succeed in a career.